SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

 AGENT SIZE:

+An interesting topic when using partitioning is agent size, what happens when very large agents exist along very small agents.
+First of all you would have to subtract the radiuses of the agents from the distance when looking for a target.
+Secondly, we are currently looking for a target based on the one cell an agent is in.
+But what if an agent is so big, it is located in multiple cells?
+If we take the center of the agent to determine which cell an agent is in, our target finding might find a smaller agent first because it is checking a closer cell, and then we determine the other cells aren't worth checking since they are further away.
+But if a large agent is present, it might actually be closer if you use the radius to compare.
+To fix this, you would have to store all the cells an agent is in, which might be very expensive since you need to keep track of all those cells, and then every frame you need to check for all of those cells if you are still in them all, and if you entered some other cell or not.
+You would probably only do these calculations for big agents, because they are not necessary for smaller ones.

 what if very large agents are present? without partitioning, subtract distance by own radius and radius of target with partitioning, will not always find closest target